 Source : hotelcanalgrande.it

 The Ponte di Rialto is immensely the most famous and iconic as it is one of the bridges which stretches through the impressive Grand Canal.
 It connects the San Marco and San Polo districts of Venice.
 The bridge is a hugely popular tourist attraction and an important pedestrian thoroughfare.

-If someone is looking for a spot of relaxation and to get away from the busy unwanted chaos of the tourists, then Lido is the perfect place to go.
-This is a separated distinct island which creates a barrier between Venice and the Adriatic Sea and also attributes a long stretch of beautiful beach for the tourists to enjoy the journey.
+If someone is looking for a spot for relaxation and to get away from the busy unwanted chaos of the tourists, then Lido is the perfect place to go.
+This is a separate distinct island that creates a barrier between Venice and the Adriatic Sea and also attributes a long stretch of beautiful beach for the tourists to enjoy the journey.
 The Lido also has many residential areas, shops, restaurants and hotels, and many more things.
-This place has a much calmer, laid back and relaxed weather which allows the visitors to enjoy the beauty of this place even more.
-Lido is undoubtedly the best escape and even supplies a stark contrast to the busy streets and waterways which surrounds the grand canal of Venice city.
+This place has a much calmer, laid back, and relaxed weather which allows the visitors to enjoy the beauty of this place even more.
+Lido is undoubtedly the best escape and even supplies a stark contrast to the busy streets and waterways which surround the grand canal of Venice city.